KxSystems/docs-v1/docs/interfaces/c-client-for-q.md

 A simple table (a ‘flip’) is a K object of type 98.
 In terms of the K object, this is an atom that points to a dictionary.
 This means that to access the columns we can use the `kK(x->k)[0]` accessor and the `kK(x->k)[1]` for the values.

 A keyed table is a dictionary where keys and values are both simple tables.
-Keyed table has type 99.
+A keyed table has type 99.

 The following example shows the steps to create a keyed table:
 ```c